Knowledge-Aware Evolution for Task-Free Streaming Federated Continual Learning with Arbitrary Class Overlap: Introduction

-2. We introduce FedKACE, integrating an adaptive inference model switching mechanism, an adaptive gradient-balanced replay scheme and a kernel spectral boundary buffer maintenance, to address knowledge confusion from category overlap and the lack of task identifiers.
+2. We propose FedKACE framework, integrating an adaptive inference model switching mechanism to achieve real-time inference, along with a responsive gradient-balanced replay scheme and a holistic buffer maintenance strategy to improve knowledge retention under arbitrary class overlap and without task identifiers.